 Bearish Twin Peaks

-As you have probably already guessed, of the three most common awesome oscillator strategies, I vote this one the highest.
-Reason being, the twin peaks strategy accounts for the current setup of the stock.
+As you have probably already guessed, of the three most common awesome oscillator strategies, we vote this one the highest.
+The reason being, the twin peaks strategy accounts for the current setup of the stock.
 The twin peaks are also a contrarian strategy as you are entering short positions when the indicator is above 0 and buying when below 0.

-Therefore, the verdict is in and I am giving the twin peaks strategy a solid C+.
+Therefore, the verdict is in and we give the twin peaks strategy a solid C+.